llafuente/language/types/array.markdown

 ## array

-Note: Arrays are always dense.
+* Arrays are always dense.
+* Arrays always contains a common type.
-Note: Assign a pointer to something in the array it's only possible if fixed_size = true
+* Assign a pointer to something in the array it's only possible if fixed size.

 ### Initialization